 During a digital transformation, consistent communication is important.
-More specifically, one key to success is to communicate a story of change that helps employees understand where the organization is heading, why it is changing, and why the changes are important.
+More specifically, one key to success is to communicate a story of change.
+This helps employees understand where the organization is heading, why it is changing, and why the changes are important.

 An effective transformation is more likely at organizations which adopt this method.
-A second key is senior leaders who promote a sense of urgency to bring about improvements in the transition within their departments, a practice where effective communication is crucial.
+A second key is senior leaders who promote a sense of urgency to bring improvements in the transition.
+A practice where effective communication is crucial.

 When communicating change stories, successful organizations tend to relay a richer story than others do.
-The elements with the greatest influence on success are clear targets for organizations’ key performance indicators and clear communication of the transformation’s timeline.
+The elements with the greatest influence on success are clear targets for organizations’ key performance indicators.
+Also, a clear communication of the transformation’s timeline.

 Using remote and digital media to communicate the vision of the transition does a far better job than in-person or conventional networks promoting success.
 If senior managers and members of projects use emerging digital platforms to access staff remotely, the performance rate is higher.